-One of America’s great rags to riches stories and a pioneer not only for women, but also African Americans, Madame C.J.
-Walker blazed a path as the first black woman millionaire, and is argued as the first self-made woman millionaire in the U.S.* Her struggles and accomplishments continue as a shining example of American entrepreneurship.
+One of America’s great rags to riches stories and a pioneer not only for women but also African Americans, Madame C.J.
+Walker blazed a path as the first black woman millionaire and is argued as the first self-made woman millionaire in the U.S.* Her struggles and accomplishments continue as a shining example of American entrepreneurship.

 She was born Sarah Breedlove on December 23, 1867.
-The youngest of six children, Sarah was the first in the family officially born “free”, just a couple of years after the Emancipation of slaves in the U.S. Her parents, Owen and Minerva Breedlove, along with her older siblings, were slaves on a Delta, Louisiana cotton plantation; the same plantation where she was born.
+The youngest of six children, Sarah was the first in the family officially born “free,” just a couple of years after the Emancipation of slaves in the U.S. Her parents, Owen and Minerva Breedlove, along with her older siblings, were slaves on a Delta, Louisiana cotton plantation; the same plantation where she was born.

-Sarah experienced hardship early, her mother died when she was only five and her father only a couple of years later.
+Sarah experienced hardship early; her mother died when she was only five, and her father only a couple of years later.
 Orphaned at the age of 7, she went to live with her older sister and brother-in-law in Vicksburg, Mississippi.
 There she would continue working cotton fields until trouble with her brother-in-law is believed to have led her to marry at age 14 to escape abuse.

-In 1905, Sarah and her daughter moved to Denver, Colorado where her sister-in-law’s family lived.
+In 1905, Sarah and her daughter moved to Denver, Colorado, where her sister-in-law’s family lived.
 Charles soon followed, and the two were married in 1906, with Sarah officially changing her name to Madame C.J.
 Walker.

-Continuing to sell products for Turnbo’s Poro company, Walker awoke from a dream, from which she is quoted as saying “A big black man appeared to me and told me what to mix up for my hair.
-Some of the remedy was grown in Africa, but I sent for it, put it on my scalp, and in a few weeks my hair was coming in faster than it had ever fallen out.”
-With a starting investment of $1.25, her new hair concoction would be called “Madam Walker’s Wonderful Hair Grower”.
+Continuing to sell products for Turnbo’s Poro company, Walker awoke from a dream, from which she is quoted as saying, “A big black man appeared to me and told me what to mix up for my hair.
+Some of the remedy was grown in Africa, but I sent for it, put it on my scalp, and in a few weeks, my hair was coming in faster than it had ever fallen out.”
+With a starting investment of $1.25, her new hair concoction would be called “Madam Walker’s Wonderful Hair Grower.”

 Upon her death on May 25, 1919, from kidney failure and complications of hypertension, she left almost $100,000 to orphanages, institutions, and individuals, as well as directing two-thirds of future profits of her estate to charity.
-At the time of her death, she was considered to be the wealthiest African American woman in the U.S. In 1927, the Walker Building, an arts center in Indianapolis that she worked toward before her death, opened in Indianapolis and is now a National Historic Landmark.
+At the time of her death, she was considered the wealthiest African American woman in the U.S. In 1927, the Walker Building, an arts center in Indianapolis that she worked toward before her death, opened in Indianapolis and is now a National Historic Landmark.
 Among many honors since Madame C.J.
 Walker was inducted into the National Women’s Hall of Fame in 1993, and in 1998 the United States Postal Service issued a commemorative stamp in her honor.